patzsantos/SciTec-App/README.md

 Available from: https://blog.bitlabstudio.com/proper-unit-tests-for-your-django-views-b4a1730a922e
 [Accessed on 25 May 2024].

-Moyo, S. & Mnkandla, E. (2020) A Novel Lightweight Solo Software Development Methodology With Optimum Security Practices.
-IEEE Access 8: 33735-33747.
+Moyo, S. & Mnkandla, E. (2020) A Novel Lightweight Solo Software Development Methodology With Optimum Security Practices. _IEEE Access_ 8: 33735-33747.
 DOI: http://dx.doi.org/10.1109/ACCESS.2020.2971000.
 [Accessed 27 May 2024].

 OpenAI.
 2024.
 ChatGPT (May 2024 version).
 Available at: https://www.openai.com/chatgpt [Accessed 25 May 2024).

 Pillai, A.B.
 (2017) Software Architecture with Python: Design and architect highly scalable, robust, clean, and high performance applications in Python.
 1st ed.
 Birmingham, UK: Packt Publishing.
-Available from: https://search.ebscohost.com/login.aspx?direct=true&db=nlebk&AN=1513359&site=ehost-liv [Accessed 30 March 2024].
+Available from: https://learning.oreilly.com/library/view/software-architecture-with/9781786468529/?sso_link=yes&sso_link_from=university-of-essex [Accessed 27 May 2024].

 Ridgway, A. (2021) Django Testing for Beginners.
 Available from: https://alicecampkin.medium.com/django-testing-for-beginners-146bd285a178